DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-12-Tricolor-Coleslaw.md

 ## Instructions

-1. In a large bowl, combine mayonnaise, yogurt, mustard, vinegar, sugar and caraway seed.
+1. In a large mixing bowl, combine the mayonnaise, yogurt, Dijon mustard, cider vinegar, sugar, and caraway seeds.
+Mix well.

-2. Season with salt and pepper.
+2. Season with salt and pepper to taste.

-3. Add red and green cabbage and carrots and toss well
+3. Add the shredded red cabbage, shredded green cabbage, and grated carrots to the bowl.
+Toss well to ensure that all the vegetables are evenly coated with the dressing.

+4. Cover the bowl and refrigerate for at least an hour to allow the flavors to meld together.

+5. Before serving, give the coleslaw a final toss, and adjust the seasoning if needed.

 Enjoy!